-A UNESCO site, a real huge medieval city wall, its own mild climate, the scene of the Battle of Visby between the Danes and the Swedes, a Hanseatic town and a Medieval week.
+A World Heritage Site, a real huge medieval city wall, its own mild climate, the scene of the Battle of Visby between the Danes and the Swedes, a Hanseatic town and a Medieval week.
 What not to like about the Swedish city of Visby on the island of Gotland in the Baltic Sea.

 We visited Visby on a summer trip to the two Swedish islands of Gotland and Fårö.
 The old Hansetic town is a great for a summer trip with the family, but also as a couple or for single travellers, but go in summertime.